kubernetes-sigs/external-dns/docs/tutorials/coredns.md

 You need to:
 * install CoreDNS with [etcd](https://github.com/etcd-io/etcd) enabled
 * install external-dns with coredns as a provider
+  * New:  Enable on-prem ip address support for sites with external Load Balancers and Ingress
 * enable ingress controller for the minikube cluster